Tulitomaatti/reaktor_task_a/README.md

 The specifications also ask for an API to fetch data from the app in order to implement future UI's.
 This feels a bit out of place, as most of the app is about extracting the data from an already working API at World Bank.
 On the other hand setting up a database for this seems a bit overkill as well.
 Building functionality to access cleaned data via Flask might be one answer, but even that feels like reinventing the wheel, a wheel that's worse than existing solutions.

+The current application fetches fresh data from World Bank when started up; a restart every year or so should keep the data up to date, given that World Bank does not change the format they server data in.

 ## Data

 * CSV: http://api.worldbank.org/v2/en/indicator/SP.POP.TOTL?downloadformat=csv